 Special Education & Student Support Services

-Central Unified School District provides special education services to children aged 3 to 22 in a variety of programs.
+Central Unified School District provides special education services to children ages three to 22 in a variety of programs.
 From preschool to adult education, we offer a full continuum of service.
-We have a strong inclusion preschool program for our 3 and 4 year old students with significant needs.
-In this program they are educated alongside their same age, typically developing peers fostering strong bonds of friendship and peer models.
-At the elementary level, we offer Resource Specialist Program (RSP) support at all sites and have regionalized Special Day Class (SDC) programs.
+We have a strong inclusion preschool program for our three and four- year- old students with significant needs.
+In this program they are educated alongside their same age group, typically developing peers fostering strong bonds of friendship and peer models.
+At the elementary level, we offer Resource Specialist Program (RSP) support at all sites and have regional Special Day Class (SDC) programs.
 Each region houses or has access to Academic SDCs, Functional Life Skills SDCs and Autism SDCs.
 Each SDC stays within a three grades span per class.
 At the secondary level, we offer co-taught classes, SDC classes and Functional Life Skills SDC classes.
-We also provide services for our transitioning adult students via our Adult Transition Program we title Connections.
+We also provide services for our transitioning adult students via our Adult Transition Program called Connections.

 Together with the Fresno County Superintendent of Schools, we provide comprehensive services to over 1,700 students with disabilities.
 Our reputation for collaborating effectively with families to meet individual student needs is excellent and makes us a district of choice.